-As a result of this evolutionary process, L. reuteri contributes to human health throughout life.
-Humans are born almost sterile and first encounter L. reuteri during the birthing process and through breastfeeding.
-As a key member of the gut microbiota, L. reuteri plays an important role in helping babies to digest breast milk and solids foods.
-Throughout life, the bacteria tighten the lining of the gut to prevent leakage and improve immune response.
-They also release molecules that promote a healthy and diverse microbiota and prevent the growth of pathogens.
-Supporting the gut microbiota is especially important later in life, because elderly individuals tend to lose diversity in their guts.
+As a result of this evolutionary process, L. reuteri contributes to human health.
+When humans are born, they are almost sterile, but first encounter L reuteri during the birthing process and while breastfeeding.
+As a key member of the gut microbiota, L. reuteri plays an important role in helping babies digest breast milk and solid foods.

-People can reintroduce L. reuteri through the use of probiotics, but they must be replenished frequently, since the bacteria are continually washed out of the GI tract.
+L. reuteri can be reintroduced through probiotics, but they must be replenished frequently, since the bacteria are constantly washed out of the GI tract.

 BioGaia's products with L. reuteri are sold through around 80 local distribution partners in 100 countries around the world.